For an introduction to the use of

 server you’d need to transfer the static files to the storage provider or CDN.

-custom file storage backend will make the
+you can use a custom file storage backend

-storage backend, you can tell
+3rd party custom storage backend, you can tell

-collectstatic to use it by setting
+collectstatic to use

 STATICFILES_STORAGE to the storage engine.